gruns/icecream/README.md

 ic| 7: 7, 'hello': [!string 'hello' with length 5!]
 ```

-The default `argToStringFunction` is `icecream.argumentToString`, and has methods to `register` and `unregister` functions to be dispatched for specific classes (i.e., `singledispatch`).
+The default `argToStringFunction` is `icecream.argumentToString`, and has methods to `register` and `unregister` functions to be dispatched for specific classes using `functools.singledispatch`.
 It also has a `registry` property to view registered functions.

 ```pycon
 >>> from icecream import ic, argumentToString